p0ntsNL/hodlv2/README.md

 ## Configuration

-More detailed configuration documentation can be found [here](https://github.com/p0ntsNL/hodlv2/wiki/Configuration).
+A more detailed configuration guide can be found in the [wiki](https://github.com/p0ntsNL/hodlv2/wiki/Configuration).

 Rename or copy config/config.example.yaml to config/config.yaml and populate the config options.